 \subsection{Numerical Expressions}

-Given the complexity of producing and interpreting verbal expressions of uncertainty, numerical formats may appear to offer a more precise, and less error-prone way to communicate uncertainty.
-Numerical expressions include percentages, fractions, decimals, and ratios, which may convey relatively precise information with specific values (e.g., \textit{a 65\% probability}) or relatively imprecise estimates in the form of ranges (e.g., \textit{60\% to 70\%}).
-Previous studies found a tendency that speakers prefer verbal and addressees numerical expressions of uncertainty \citep{Wallsten1993, Erev1990}.
-However, preference for one form over the other has been shown to vary depending on the domain and context.
-For example, in medicine \cite{Juanchich2020b} and intelligence analysis \cite{Barnes2016}, contexts which require a relatively high level precision and where miscommunication comes with dire consequences, speakers tend to prefer numeric uncertainty expressions.\footnote{ It should be noted however that standardized usages of verbal expressions exists in these fields, see e.g.\@ \citet{europeancommission2009, ministryofdefence2023}. } Such domain-specific differences are often linked to the severity of potential outcomes, with more serious consequences prompting a stronger preference for precise numeric formats \cite{Juanchich2020b}.\\ Although numerical expressions of uncertainty may seem precise, numbers like 60 or 65 in \textit{there is a 65\% chance of rain} often represent approximations, as multiples of 5 are generally treated as round numbers \cite{Ruud2014, Cummins2015, Jansen2001, Krifka2007}.
-Speakers frequently round figures for simplicity (e.g., saying 50 instead of 47), and such numbers are typically understood as approximate.
+Given the complexity of verbal expressions, numerical formats may appear more precise and less error-prone.
+These include percentages, fractions, decimals, and ratios, which may convey relatively precise information (e.g., \textit{a 65\% probability}) or relatively imprecise estimates in the form of ranges (e.g., \textit{60\% to 70\%}).
+Previous studies found a tendency that speakers prefer verbal and addressees numerical expressions \citep{Wallsten1993, Erev1990}.
+However, preference for either has been shown to vary depending on the domain and context.
+For example, in medicine \cite{Juanchich2020b} and intelligence analysis \cite{Barnes2016}, contexts requiring a high precision and where miscommunication can come with dire consequences, speakers tend to prefer numerical expressions,\footnote{ It should be noted however that standardized usages of verbal expressions exist in these fields, see e.g.\@\ \citet{europeancommission2009, ministryofdefence2023}. } with more serious consequences prompting a stronger preference \cite{Juanchich2020b}.\\ Although numerical expressions of uncertainty may seem precise, numbers like 65 in \textit{there is a 65\% chance of rain} often represent approximations, as multiples of 5 are treated as round numbers \cite{Ruud2014, Cummins2015, Jansen2001, Krifka2007}.
+Speakers frequently round for simplicity (e.g., saying 50 instead of 47), and such numbers are typically understood as approximate.
 In contrast, non-round numbers like 52 imply precision; referring to 52 as 50 is usually acceptable, but the reverse can seem misleading \cite{Lasersohn1999}.
 Speakers often use round numbers when precision is unnecessary, aligning with Grice's maxim to be only as precise as needed: round numbers allow speakers to remain informative without being overly exact \cite{Grice1975, Gibbs2008, VanHenst2004}.
-Unnecessary precision, in contrast, may come across as pedantic or socially inappropriate \cite{Beltrama2023, Cotterill2007, Lin2013, McCarthy2006}.
-Speakers also use round numbers when the exact value is unknown to signal reduced commitment, as they are generally interpreted as approximate unless explicitly marked (e.g., with \textit{exactly}) \cite{Krifka2007, Lasersohn1999}.
-This suggests that even when uncertainty is expressed numerically, the communicative use of round numbers introduces a layer of imprecision that to some extent parallels verbal uncertainty expressions.
-Numerical expressions are not necessarily the silver bullet for uncertainty communication: Especially in machines they can imply precision when it is not warranted, and might be misinterpreted in listeners with low numeracy skills \citep{zikmund2007validation, galesic2010statistical}.
+Unnecessary precision, in contrast, may be perceived as pedantic or socially inappropriate \cite{Beltrama2023, Cotterill2007, Lin2013, McCarthy2006}.
+Speakers also use round numbers when the exact value is unknown to signal reduced commitment \cite{Krifka2007, Lasersohn1999}.
+This suggests that even when uncertainty is expressed numerically, the communicative use of round numbers introduces a layer of imprecision that somewhat parallels verbal uncertainty expressions.
+Numerical expressions are therefore not the silver bullet for uncertainty communication: Especially in machines they can imply precision when it is not warranted, and might be misinterpreted by listeners with low numeracy skills \citep{zikmund2007validation, galesic2010statistical}.